replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

 You can restore a partial backup from the admin console if your cluster is healthy.
 Partial backups consist of the application and its metadata.

+ The admin console deletes the selected application.
+All existing application manifests are removed from the cluster, and all `PersistentVolumeClaims` are deleted.
+This action is not reversible.

+  Then, all of the application manifests are redeployed to the namespace.
+All Pods are giving an extra `initContainer` and an extra directory named `.velero`, which are used to restore hooks.
+For more information about the restore process, see [Restore Reference](https://velero.io/docs/v1.9/restore-reference/) in the Velero documentation.

 :::note
-Additionally, you can use the admin console to get the commands to restore a full backup or to restore only the admin console if you are restoring to an existing environment that is in a healthy state.
-Alternatively, you can just use the kots CLI to restore any backup.
+You can use the admin console to get the commands to restore a full backup or to restore only the admin console when restoring to an existing environment that is in a healthy state.
+Alternatively, you can use the kots CLI to restore any backup.
 See [Restore Any Backup from the CLI](#full-cli).
 :::

 To restore a partial backup from the admin console: